 These projections were made using a “bottom-up” approach, in which the county projections were generated first and then aggregated to create projections for the Area Development Districts and the state.
-Population counts by gender and 5-year age groups from the U.S. Census Bureau’s 2015 Population Estimates served as the base population, and the most currently available fertility, mortality and migration rates were used to project the change in each age cohort moving forward.
+Population counts by gender and 5-year age groups from the U.S. Census Bureau’s 2020 Decennial Census and 2021 Population Estimates served as the base population, and the most currently available fertility, mortality and migration rates were used to project the change in each age cohort moving forward.

 Vintage 2016 Totals (includes total population, population in households, population in group quarters, total households, and average household size, in CSV format)